 What is Univ1010 Like?

-Classes are small; approximately 20-25 students per class, so students can build friendships quickly.
-Professors get to know students personally and advise them about techniques for college survival and college success.
+Classes are small; approximately 20-25 students per class, so students quickly connect with other students and their instructor.
+The course has been designed to provide students individualized instruction and personal advice about techniques essential for college survival and college success.

 How can we help?